muphy09/3s-PokeMMO-Tool/README.md

 # 3s-PokeMMO-Tool

-Pokemmo Tool is a desktop companion app for **PokéMMO** that enhances your gameplay with live route tracking, encounter data, and Pokédex integration.
+Pokemmo Tool is a desktop companion app for **PokéMMO** that enhances your gameplay with live route tracking, encounter data, and a full Pokédex.
 It is designed for **Generations 1–5 only**, matching PokéMMO’s supported regions.

 ---

 ## 🚀 Features
 - 📍 **Live Route Tracking** – See what Pokémon can be found on your current route in real time.
-(For now only works Fullscreen/Borderless and with relatively high UI Scaling)
+(Windows only; works best fullscreen or borderless with high UI scaling)
-- 📊 **Pokédex Integration** – Catch rates, methods, and locations for every Gen 1–5 Pokémon.
+- 📊 **Complete Pokédex** – Catch rates, moves, methods, held items, base stats, and locations for every Gen 1–5 Pokémon.
+Keep track of caught Pokemon with a Caught List
-- 🎨 **Color-Coded Encounter Rarities** –
-  - Very Common → Brown
-  - Common → White
-  - Uncommon → Green
-  - Rare → Blue
-  - Very Rare → Purple
-  - Horde → Red
+- 🧭 **Advanced Search** – Filter Pokémon by type, egg group, abilities, or region, or search the entire item list.
+- 🕹️ **Caught & Lure Tools** – Mark Pokémon you've caught and focus on lure-only encounters.
+- 🎨 **Custom Color Schemes** – Choose your own colors for rarity and encounter methods.
+- 🪄 **Held Item Sprites** – Hover to view item icons and descriptions.
-- 🌍 **Region Selector** – Instantly filter by Kanto, Hoenn, Sinnoh, or Unova.
+- 🌍 **Region Selector** – Instantly filter by Kanto, Johto, Hoenn, Sinnoh, or Unova.
 - 🔄 **Auto-Updater** – Stay current with one click or the **Check for Updates** button.
+- ⚙️ **UI Scaling** – Adjust the app's interface scale from the Options menu.

 ---